summertan922/di-2021/2.mapping-time/process/README.md

 Description of the contents of this folder and the logic of your data → retinal variables mapping.

 //I implimented my sketches in p5js instead of sublime editor.
+It might take a while for html to load the clock.js//

 clock01: Green horizontal line represents the seconds, blue vertical line represents the minutes, and red oval line represents the hours.
 As time passby, all three lines grow in length.